Olivia Thomas (soccer)

-Olivia Hylton Thomas (born April 16, 2005) is an American college soccer player who plays as a forward for the North Carolina Tar Heels.
-She helped lead the Tar Heels to the 2024 national championship as a sophomore, being named the tournament's Most Outstanding Offensive Player.
+Olivia Hylton Thomas (born April 16, 2005) is an American professional soccer player who plays as a forward for Denver Summit FC of the National Women's Soccer League (NWSL).
+She played college soccer for the North Carolina Tar Heels, scoring the winning goal in the 2024 national championship and earning All-American honors in 2025.

 Early life

 Thomas was raised in Grosse Pointe, Michigan, the fourth of five children born to LaShanda and Terence Thomas.
 Her father played college football at Albion College.
 Thomas began playing soccer with the Michigan Hawks at age 11.
-She she earned ECNL All-American honors in 2021 and 2023 and helped lead the Hawks to the ECNL under-19 national title game in 2023.
+She earned ECNL All-American honors in 2021 and 2023 and helped lead the Hawks to the ECNL under-19 national title game in 2023.
 She attended University Liggett School, where she played two all-state seasons of field hockey and track and one season of soccer in her senior year.
-She was called into United States youth national team camp at the under-17 level in 2021.
 She committed to the North Carolina Tar Heels as a junior.

 College career

-Thomas scored one goal in 10 games as a freshman with the North Carolina Tar Heels in 2023, but missed much of the latter half of the season due to a hamstring tear.
-In her sophomore season, she scored her first brace in a 4–3 win against Georgia.
-She missed eight games due to a different hamstring strain as a sophomore in 2024, but recovered to finish the season to rank second on the team with 9 goals in 19 games.
-She had four goals in six rounds of the NCAA tournament as North Carolina won its 23rd national title and first since 2012.
-She scored the second goal in the 3–0 semifinal win against Duke and the only goal in the title game off a free kick in the 1–0 victory over Wake Forest.
+Thomas played in 10 games and scored 1 goal for the North Carolina Tar Heels as a freshman in 2023, but missed much of the later part of the season due to a hamstring tear.
+In her sophomore season in 2024, she scored her first brace in a 4–3 win against Georgia.
+She missed eight games that year due to a different hamstring strain, but recovered to finish the season ranking second on the team with 9 goals in 19 games.
+She had four goals in the NCAA tournament as North Carolina won its 23rd national title and first since 2012.
+In the semifinals, she scored the second goal in the 3–0 win against Duke, and in the title game, she scored the lone goal off a curling free kick in the 1–0 victory over Wake Forest.
 She was named the tournament's Most Outstanding Offensive Player.